Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Alpha hydroxy acids – or AHAs for short – are chemicals that exfoliate skin.
 Does the thought of putting an acid or chemical on your skin fill you with dread?
 Don’t let the terminology put you off.
 AHAs are often kind-to-the-skin acids that gently get to work to unglue the bonds that keep dead skin cells stuck to the surface of your skin and in doing so reveal the healthy-looking skin underneath.

-Superskin™ Microdermabrasion Polish
+Superskin™ Microdermabrasion Polish on a dark a green background

 What are some types of AHAs?

 Glycolic acid is probably the most common type of AHA, but there are plenty more… lactic acid, malic acid and citric acid to name a few.
 They all work in much the same way and target the same skin concerns.
-In our Superskin™ Microdermabrasion Polish we’ve used a blend of fruit AHAs (made from lemons, oranges, bilberry, sugar cane and sugar maple) as well as physical exfoliating ingredients for the traditional scrub-like feel you get with physical exfoliating formulas.
+In our Superskin™ Microdermabrasion Polish we’ve used a blend of fruit AHAs (from lemons, oranges, bilberry, sugar cane and sugar maple) as well as physical exfoliating ingredients for the traditional scrub-like feel you get with physical exfoliating formulas.

 Who can benefit from AHAs?